erik73/addon-mail/mail/DOCS.md

 If you use the Let´s Encrypt add-on, and have certs installed in the /ssl folder of your HA instance.
-Yhis option will use those certificates for the SMTP and IMAP/POP3 services.
+Yhis option will use those certificates for the SMTP and IMAP services.

 #### Option: `enable_mailfilter` (required)

 This enables communication with the optional Mailfilter add-on in this repository.
 It will enable Postfix to scan emails for SPAM and viruses.
 Please note that the virus scanning requires a lot of memory, and 4-8 GB mommory is recommended.
+Virus scanning is disabled by default in the Mailfilter add-on.

 #### Option: `smtp_relayhost` (optional)

 Use this optional setting to use a realy server for outgoing emails.
 ISP:s often block outgoing emails from your network.
-In that case, you can often use your ISP:s SMTP relay host to bypassthis limitation.
+In that case, you can often use your ISP:s SMTP relay host to bypass this limitation.

 ## Support